p-pavel/com.perikov.cql/articles/GeneralApproachToScalaSpecification.md

 (CQL's quoted and unqouted identifiers actually have different behavior: the latter being case-insensitive, and some of them being reserved words)

-We can look at a trait as a union of products type, methods beeing "variants" and their arguments forming a product.
+We can look at a trait as a union of products type, methods being "variants" and their arguments forming a product.

 Probably `Identifiers` are not the best example (each product have only one type), but you got